 After a short way, you’ll notice the trail splits down to your right.
-You can go that way to the Lower Cypress Falls, but it will be easier to stay on the wide, upper trail.
-It’s only a 5 to 10-minute walk to reach Lower Cypress Falls.
+You can go that way to reach lower Cypress Falls, but it will be easier to stay on the wide, upper trail.
+It’s only a 5 to 10-minute walk to reach lower Cypress Falls.
 When you reach the lower falls, there are two places to view the waterfall.
 The first is from a viewing area by a wooden fence just below the main trail, where you get a full view of the falls crashing down into the canyon.

-The second view is from the concrete platform directly above the falls itself.
+The second view is from the concrete platform directly above the top of the falls.
 It’s impressive to see the powerful torrent of water from such close range.

 The lower falls itself is a good destination for a quick outing with young kids.
 The trail to this point is wide and relatively flat.
 However, both falls have dangerous drops into the canyon, so be sure that everyone keeps their distance from the edges.

-There are several trails that branch out in this area, and none are clearly marked.
-There is more than one way to reach the upper falls.
-Generally speaking, though, you want to continue walking north, with the creek on your right.
+Several trails that branch out in this area and there is more than one way to reach the upper falls.
+Generally speaking, you want to continue walking north, with the creek on your right, following the orange markers.

+There are several spots where you can get a nice, clear view of the beautiful waterfall.
 The depth of the canyon is impressive.
-The sound of the roaring water, lush forest and view of the waterfall make this a hidden gem of the North Shore.
+The sound of the roaring water, lush forest, and view of the waterfall make this a true gem of the North Shore.

 Download the PDF version of this guide for offline use